 To protect Easter Lake into the future we need all the help we can get from watershed residents to adopt practices, big and small, to protect water quality by improving soils, slowing down stormwater, and practicing basic pollution prevention.
+Stormwater best management practices help Easter Lake, but also work for you by addressing drainage issues at your home, add attractive landscaping, and provide a natural and healthy way to a better lawn.

 For residents of the Easter Lake watershed, funding is available through the Easter Lake Watershed Project to assist landowners by covering up to 75% of the costs for the following conservation practices: